kyouryuukunn/renpy-ActionEditor3/README.md

  Known issue
 ================

- ActionEditor can't show the camera in the side view with more than two of x,y,zrotation, orientation, RotateMatrix or point_to properties correctly.

  ActionEditor can't show camera and displayable with "at clause" includeing animation correctly.

  ActionEditor can't show movie and animation displayable correctly.